parryb/cis_security_hardening/REFERENCE.md

 * `cis_security_hardening::rules::perf_event_paranoid`: .
 Ensure the operating system is configured to prevent kernel profiling by unprivileged users  The operating system must prevent kernel pro
 * `cis_security_hardening::rules::pki_certs_validation`: Ensure certificates are validated by constructing a certification path to an accepted trust anchor
 * `cis_security_hardening::rules::policycoreutils`: Ensure the operating system has the policycoreutils package installed
-* `cis_security_hardening::rules::postmaster_alias`: Ensure administrators are notified if an audit processing failure occurrs by modifying "/etc/aliases"
+* `cis_security_hardening::rules::postmaster_alias`: Ensure administrators are notified if an audit processing failure occurs by modifying "/etc/aliases"
 * `cis_security_hardening::rules::pti`: Ensure kernel page-table isolation is enabled
 * `cis_security_hardening::rules::ptrace_scope`: @summary#    Ensure the operating system restricts usage of ptrace to descendant processes  The operating system must restrict usage of ptrac
 * `cis_security_hardening::rules::restrict_core_dumps`: A core dump is the memory of an executable program.
 It is generally used to determine why a program aborted.
 It can also be used to glean con